Social media plays a huge part in marketing today. It is one of the effective ways to promote a brand even with a limited budget.

 When your articles or talks become available online, make sure to send them out via social media to all your friends, followers, and contacts.
 Don’t let social media drive you crazy, you do not need to be everywhere, it does not matter which platform you choose just pick one or two that are authentic to you.

 It should look and sound like you and the brand you have built.
 Whether yours is polished or more informal, chatty or academic, humorous or snarky, it is a way for your personality to come through.

 Start small and build as you go.
 For me, I started speaking at local events and then submitted proposals to speak at industry conferences and trade shows nationally and eventually global events too.
-Same advice goes for writing start with small publications then move up the food chain to reach bigger audiences.
+The same advice goes for writing, start with small publications then move up the food chain to reach bigger audiences.

 People need to be on LinkedIn so that they can be found too.
 It adds credibility and transparency when you know the people you are meeting or working with know people in common.
-LinkedIn has become more than an online resume or rolodex, it is the foundation for building trusted relationships in the digital economy.
+LinkedIn has become more than an online resume, it is the foundation for building trusted relationships in the digital economy.

 These ideas do not require big budgets but they do take time.
 It is a smart investment to get this right.